 By Erin Schilling, University of Georgia

-Erin Schilling is a journalism major in the Grady College of Journalism and Mass Communication at the University of Georgia.
+Erin Schilling and Amy Scott are journalism majors in the Grady College of Journalism and Mass Communication at the University of Georgia.